 PE funds sometimes opt to provide convertible or non-convertible shareholder loans or bonds.
-Less common are priority shares, or shares of certain classes (which may be shares with specific voting rights or veto rights).
+Less common are priority shares or shares of certain classes (which may be shares with specific voting rights or veto rights).
+By contrast, for VC funds it is not uncommon to work with shares of certain classes to differentiate between the several rounds of investments (seed round and several rounds of financing resulting into the issuance of (different classes of) shares in the capital of the portfolio company).